How do I install and initialize the Langtrace Python SDK in a FastAPI app?

 • Accuracy and evaluation scores

-• Token cost against your budget
+• Token usage and cost against your budget